You can find Part I of the series here

 It would be unfair to treat this as anything other than an off-the-cuff comment not meant fully seriously.
 But it does tally with something of the lack of understanding of the storytelling around dæmons shown in the series which I’m going to come to later on.

-I don’t object to the description in a kind of protective fannish ‘well actually’ lore kind of way, but because I think it tallies with a lack of understanding of the storytelling of the source material which I have perceived in the series.
-The series has leaned into a talking-animal presentation of dæmons I believe the decision in the case of the series at least is as much about the adaptors missing what’s going on with the storytelling, as understanding but deliberately changing things to suit a new medium.
+I don’t object to the description in a kind of protective fannish ‘well actually’ lore kind of way, but because whether or not it's a fair representation of Dodgson's own attitude, I think it's a statement which sums up the lack of understanding of the storytelling of the source material which I have perceived in the series.
+The series has leaned into a talking-animal presentation of dæmons.
+And I believe the decision in the case of the series at least is as much about the adaptors missing what’s going on with the storytelling, as understanding but deliberately changing things to suit a new medium.

 The archetypal dæmon

 I mentioned before, Pullman dreamed dæmons into being in words and an image in the minds-eye at once.
-He thought of the phrase ‘Lyra and her dæmon’ and he saw a kind of shadowing ephemeral companion presence beside his heroine.
+He thought of the phrase ‘Lyra and her dæmon’ and he saw in his imagination a kind of shadowing ephemeral companion presence beside his heroine.

 His first decision was that dæmons should shapeshift between animal forms (it was only after writing a draft of the first chapter where this applied universally that he discovered the idea that only children’s dæmons should do so, and thus the meaning he could use them to write into his story).